EdDataScienceEES/tutorial-JessHogg/index.md

 ```
 <img width="436" alt="image" src="https://github.com/user-attachments/assets/7a35a9ea-971e-43bf-a91c-82766e103e67">

-Now that we have an understanding of plotting graphs lets start to incorporate datasets.
+Now that we have an understanding of plotting graphs let's start to incorporate datasets.
 The code below shows you how to load a dataset that has been saved to your working directory.
 If you have the files saved somewhere else then that is fine, you just have to change inside the brackets to your path directory instead.
 ```r
 # load dataset(s)